 For functional and performance testing, you can consider ways to automate it.
 When you see your developers constantly updating the same or similar unit, that’s an obvious sign to think about test automation.

 In a nutshell, a good quality assurance plan clearly defines every step of when, how and why to incorporate the tests.
 It helps to put every member of the team to work on the same page towards the same objective.
-Also, it defines and standardizes the procedures to keep you running with the same pace every time and save you from surprise hassles.
+Also, it defines and standardizes the procedures to keep you running at the same pace every time and save you from surprise hassles.

 If you know where you are going, any road will get you there.
 That’s the real benefit of a quality management plan.

 John William is a passionate writer that has worked with many reputable I.T organizations.
 He keeps himself updated with the latest tech trends and loves to communicate his learning to his readers.
-Currently, he is working as a Technical Writer at Australian Master, Educator House and King Essay UK.
+Currently, he is working as a Technical Writer at Australian Master, Educator House, and King Essay UK.